Hover to Zoom

 The 3-15 T5Xi model has a more compact design and allows for parallax focus down to 25 yards.

-Medium range scope with 34mm tube, illuminated etched glass, front focal plane with your choice of Special Competition Reticle (SCR™) or Horus H59 reticle.
+Medium range scope with 34mm tube, illuminated etched glass, front focal plane with your choice of Special Competition Reticle (SCR™) in Mil or MOA.
 Second Rotation Indicator shows each mll of elevation through the indication window on the elevation turret.

 - Item no. 5112 (SCR reticle, MIL)